w3f/research/docs/polkadot/implementors-guide/guide.md

 - Parachain Validators: A subset of validators assigned during a period of time to back candidates for a specific parachain
 - Parathread: A parachain which is scheduled on a pay-as-you-go basis.
 - Process: A long-running task which is responsible for carrying out a particular category of work.
-- Proof-of-Validity: A stateless-client proof that a parachain block is valid, with respect to some validation function.
+- Proof-of-Validity (PoV): A stateless-client proof that a parachain candidate is valid, with respect to some validation function.
 - Relay Parent: A block in the relay chain, referred to in a context where work is being done in the context of the state at this block.
 - Runtime: The relay-chain state machine.
 - Runtime Module: See Module.